konstantinosanagn/prophecy-pred-markets/README.md

-# Tavily Polymarket Signals
+# Prophily

+A multi-agent AI system that analyzes Polymarket prediction markets and generates intelligent trading signals by combining real-time market data, news aggregation, and AI-powered analysis.

+## Project Summary and Motivation

-Multi-agent prediction market analysis system that uses AI agents to analyze Polymarket prediction markets and generate trading signals.
+**Prophily** is an automated analysis platform for prediction markets that leverages specialized AI agents to process market data, aggregate relevant news, and generate actionable trading signals with confidence levels and risk-adjusted sizing recommendations.

-## Overview

-This MVP application provides automated analysis and signal generation for Polymarket prediction markets.
-It aggregates news from Tavily API, processes market data, and generates trading signals using OpenAI's language models.
-Analysis results are stored in MongoDB and displayed in a Next.js dashboard.
+### Why This Project?

+Prediction markets contain a lot of information, but turning a single market URL into a *clear, actionable, and explainable* view is still very manual:

+- You have to understand the contract details and resolution criteria.
+- You have to read news, macro context, and on-chain / platform-specific details.
+- You have to translate all of that into a probability, an edge vs current prices, and a position size.

+This system automates the analysis process by:

+- **Aggregating Context**: Automatically fetches relevant news articles from Tavily API based on market context
+- **AI-Powered Analysis**: Uses OpenAI's language models to synthesize market data, news, and probabilities into coherent signals
+- **Risk Management**: Incorporates Kelly Criterion sizing and confidence-based filtering
+- **Historical Tracking**: Stores all analysis runs in MongoDB for future backtesting and performance evaluation

-### Key Features
+### Key Capabilities

-- **Multi-Agent Analysis**: Orchestrated analysis using specialized AI agents for market data, news aggregation, signal generation, and reporting
+- **Multi-Agent Orchestration**: Specialized AI agents handle market data, news aggregation, signal generation, and reporting
-- **Real-Time Processing**: Asynchronous phased analysis that processes markets through multiple stages
+- **Real-Time Phased Analysis**: Asynchronous processing that updates results incrementally as analysis progresses
-- **News Integration**: Aggregates relevant news articles from Tavily API based on market context
+- **Market Intelligence**: Combines Polymarket market data with Tavily news aggregation and sentiment analysis
-- **Signal Generation**: AI-powered trading signals with confidence levels and rationale
+- **Trading Signals**: Generates directional signals (up/down/flat) with confidence levels, edge calculations, and Kelly sizing recommendations
-- **Market History**: Stores and displays historical analysis snapshots for backtesting
-- **Interactive Dashboard**: Modern Next.js frontend with real-time polling and market selection
+- **Interactive Dashboard**: Modern Next.js frontend with real-time polling and market selection for events with multiple markets

 ## Architecture

-- **Backend**: FastAPI (Python 3.11) with async/await patterns
+- **Backend**: FastAPI (Python 3.11) with async/await patterns, deployed on AWS Elastic Beanstalk
-- **Frontend**: Next.js 16 with TypeScript and Tailwind CSS
+- **Frontend**: Next.js 16 with TypeScript and Tailwind CSS, deployed on Vercel
-- **Database**: MongoDB Atlas for persistent storage
+- **Database**: MongoDB Atlas for persistent storage of analysis runs and market history
-- **Cache**: Redis (optional) or in-memory caching
+- **Cache**: Redis (optional) or in-memory caching for API responses
+- **External APIs**:
+  - Polymarket Gamma API (market data)
-- **APIs**: Integration with Polymarket Gamma API, Tavily Search API, and OpenAI API
+  - Tavily Search API (news aggregation)

-See [docs/architecture.md](docs/architecture.md) for detailed architecture information.
+  - OpenAI API (AI analysis and signal generation)

 ## Prerequisites

+Before you begin, ensure you have the following installed:

 - **Python**: 3.11 or higher
 - **Node.js**: 18.x or higher
 - **npm**: 9.x or higher (or compatible package manager)
 - **MongoDB**: MongoDB Atlas account (free tier works) or local MongoDB instance

-- **API Keys**:
-  - OpenAI API key (required)
-  - Tavily API key (required)
-  - MongoDB connection string (required)
-  - Redis (optional, for production)
+### Required API Keys

+You'll need API keys for the following services:

+1. **OpenAI API Key** (required) - For AI-powered analysis and signal generation

+2. **Tavily API Key** (required) - For news aggregation

+3. **MongoDB Connection String** (required) - For data persistence

+4. **Redis** (optional) - For production caching

+**Note**: These are provided in the deployed version for the purposes of the assignment as env vars in AWS Beanstalk

-## Installation
+## Setup and Installation Instructions

 ### 1. Clone the Repository